Landrylab/Durand_et_al_2024/README.md

 Single mutants to be renconstructed are selected across the range of fitness effects + based on previous reports in the literature using [this notebook](select_mutants_for_reconstruction.ipynb).

 ## Validations
-Validation assays were performed in the lab by recreating 29 single mutants in the hotspot 1 of FKS1.
+2 validation assays were performed in the lab, #1 by recreating 29 single mutants in the hotspot 1 of FKS1.
 Growth curves were anlyzed and transformed using [this notebook](growth_curves/20240129_validations_test3.ipynb).
-In this notebook, data were also correlated with DMS scores and a linear regression model helped infer the scores of mutants missing from the NNK dataset.
+In this notebook, data were also correlated with DMS scores and a linear regression model helped infer the scores of mutants missing from the NNK dataset, #2 by recreating 13 single mutants outside the hotspots of FKS1.
+Growth curves were analyzed and transformed using [this notebook](growth_curves/20250210_more_mutants.ipynb).

 ## Generate heatmaps and mappable data
 DMS data and inferred DMS scores (see above, section on validations) were pooled to generate heatmaps.
-We used [this template notebook](heatmaps_template.ipynb) and [this driver notebook](heatmaps_driver.ipynb).
+We used [this template notebook](heatmaps_template.ipynb) and [this driver notebook](heatmaps_driver.ipynb) to generate heatmaps.

-Ultimately, the same data were used to [generate defattr files](chimera.ipynb) for ChimeraX to map the proportion of resistant mutants on Fks1 and Fks2 structures.
+The same data were used to [generate defattr files](chimera.ipynb) for ChimeraX.
+These files allow to map the scores onto the structures of Fks1 and Fks2.

 ## Diagnostics analyses
 Analyses of data obtained from preliminary sequencing runs (MiSeq and iSeq):